 - failing to attend lectures and seminars

-- drinking alcohol more that you normally would.
+- drinking alcohol more than you normally would.

 What expert advice is available?

 You may feel like going to university was a bad choice and want to drop out.
 However, changing or leaving your course should be a last resort.
 There is plenty of support available, starting with your GP and your personal tutor.

 Many universities offer professional support services.
 They have lots of experience of helping students who are suffering from homesickness to settle into university life.

 Nightlines are also very helpful, especially given that homesickness often strikes at unsociable hours.
 These anonymous, confidential listening and information services cover more than 90 universities in the UK and Ireland.
 You can contact them by phone, email, instant messaging, text messaging or drop-ins.
 They are run for students, by students - your students' union will be able to give you contact details.

 Find out more

 - Discover 5 ways to manage student stress.